Non-pluripolar products on vector bundles and Chern--Weil formulae: Introduction

 \section{Introduction}

-This paper is devoted to lie down the foundation for studying Griffiths quasi-positive singular Hermitian metrics on automorphic vector bundles on mixed Shimura varieties.
+This paper is devoted to lie down the foundation for studying Griffiths quasi-positive singular Hermitian metrics on holomorphic vector bundles on quasi-projective varieties.
 We expect our work to be the first step in establishing the arithmetic intersection theory on mixed Shimura varieties and in extending Kudla's program to mixed Shimura varieties.

-We explore three different techniques.
+We explore two different techniques.
 First of all, we introduce the general theory non-pluripolar products on vector bundles.
 Secondly, we continue the study of b-divisors associated with Hermitian line bundles initiated in \cite{XiaPPT} and \cite{BBGHdJ21}.
-Lastly, we develop a theory of Okounkov bodies of b-divisors on quasi-projective varieties.